 Description / User Story

 Xerxes is a key management administrator for the AllPC enterprise who is responsible for administrator tasks related to managing the enterprise KMS.
-Xerxes submits an administrative request to the system (comprising the administrative application and various key-management-related components) to export keys from the enterprise KMS to another KMS (either within the enterprise or another enterprise).
+Xerxes receives notification that encrypted production data has been copied to the data analytics warehouse, served by a separate key management system, Xerxes submits an administrative request to the production key management system (comprising the administrative application and various key-management-related components) to export keys from the enterprise KMS to the data warehouse KMS within the enterprise.
 He receives back confirmation that the request has been received and processed.

 Within the system with which Xerxes interacts, the administrative application component requests the KMC component to request the administrative operation securely from the KMS component.
 The KMS performs the key export operation, and then securely returns the response appropriate to that request to the KMC, which returns it to the application, which returns it to Xerxes.

+Other user stories that apply to this use case include:

+Migration of all keys from one KMS to another, such as in consolidation of KMS’s within an enterprise

+Migration of keys from an existing KMS to a new KMS, such as in creation of division-level KMS

+Propagation of a single specified key, by administrative request, from one KMS to another

 Goal or Desired Outcome

 The goal of this use case is to have a valid administrative request, initiated by a tenant administrative user, be processed by the KMS component.
-This includes not only the ability of the KMS to support the message exchange protocol, but also to perform the operations, understand the objects and interpret the attributes received from the KMC on behalf of the tenant administrative user..
+This includes not only the ability of the KMS to support the message exchange protocol, but also to perform the operations, understand the objects and interpret the attributes received from the KMC on behalf of the tenant administrative user.

 Notable Categorizations and Aspects